RapidAI/RapidAudioKit/README.md

 - To extract  audio channels  from a video.
 - resample an audio file.
 - cut off an audio file with VAD

+## Caution
+Dual license, GPL and commercial license.

+ Not for commercial purpose if you use it with GPL license.